Intro

 Today Seoul, the capital city of South Korea, is the forth most populous city in the world.
 Also in recent years Korean pop culture has started to become more and more popular all around the world.

 We spend 6 weeks in South Korea, exploring some major cities such as Seoul and Busan, as well as some smaller towns, national parks and the famous “Hawaii of Korea” – Jeju Island!
-South Korea is the first country of our multi-month trip through Asia!

 Map of places covered in this South Korea Travel Guide

-South Korea FAQs
+South Korea FAQ’s

 The best time to travel to South Korea is generally either during spring or autumn as temperatures are mildest during these seasons.
 During the summer months it gets really hot and during winter pretty cold!